 Email is a critical part of daily business and personal activity and as such, provides a tremendous amount of information potentially relevant for discovery.
-This paper begins by providing a basic background of the types of email and important features for corporate and legal businesses use, including email retention and deletion.
-The collection of email during discovery and practical suggestions for requesting, processing and reviewing are then discussed.
-The paper concludes with a brief discussion on email security and encryption.
+This post begins by providing a basic background of the types of email and important features for corporate and legal businesses use, including email retention and deletion.
+The collection of email during discovery and practical suggestions for requesting, processing and reviewing are then covered.
+The post concludes with a brief discussion on email security and encryption.

 There are five types of email servers in two categories, cloud-based and on-premise or data center.
 Most companies use on-premise approaches with either Microsoft Exchange technology or a non-Exchange email system (Unix mail, Lotus Notes, etc).
 The most common cloud-based email systems are Gmail and Office 365, with many other mail services being offered by Yahoo, cable and telephone providers, and more.

 Best practices for using email will be dependent on what type of mail system is being used.
 Exchange, on-premise, or Office 365-based (cloud) and Gmail are the most flexible.
 For most of the cloud offerings, free accounts generally do not have management features.

 From a discovery perspective, there are two key features needed in an email system: the ability to place litigation holds and to search and gather mail across mailboxes.

 Systems that allow for litigation and other legal holds will prevent users from permanently deleting email; legacy systems and free accounts may not have this feature.

 It is simple in the current versions of Gmail and Exchange to search and retrieve email, but care must be taken when applying keyword searches since documents in these systems may not have text that can be indexed.
 Some systems allow for the export of these “unsearchable” items.

 There are two main ways that email is handled in eDiscovery: requesting and reviewing email from your client, and requesting and reviewing email from the opposing party.